MSDLLCpapers/obsidian/docs/wiki/5_AcquisitionFunction.md

 Typically, users don't need to interact with acquisition functions directly.
 The `BayesianOptimizer` class handles the selection and use of acquisition functions.
-The acquisition function, including its hyperparameters, could be specified as an input argument when calling the `suggest` method:
+The acquisition functions, as well as their hyperparameters, could be specified as an input argument when calling the `suggest` method.

+The format of `acquisition` should be a list of strings (if using default hyperparameters) and/or dictionaries, where the key is an acquisition function name and the value is a nested dictionary storing its hyperparameter:

 ```python
 # DO NOT RUN